AmitKumarDas/Decisions/blogs/code_that_lasts_idiomatic_maya.md

 // default sets default fields if not set previously func default(e *entity) *entity {
+  // TODO
-  if e == nil {
+  // check if nil check is required ? if e == nil {
     e = &entity{}
   }